getfem/getfem/doc/sphinx/source/project/libdesc.rst

   ``getfemint_mesh`` and a ``getfemint_mesh_fem``.
 It makes sure that no object will be destroyed while there is still another getfem_object using it.
-The goal is to make sure that under no circumstances the user is able to crash getfem (and the host program, matlab or python) by passing incorrect argument to the getfem interface.
+The goal is to make sure that under no circumstances the user is able to crash getfem (and the host program, matlab, scilab or python) by passing incorrect argument to the getfem interface.

   It also provides a kind of workspace stack, which was designed to simplify